akil-krsna/efficiency-is-clever-laziness/README.md

-# E.I.C.L (Efficiency is clever laziness)

-## Introduction
+## E.I.C.L -- Efficiency Is Clever Laziness

-It is a command line application and a library that can be used to test the efficiency of a computer.
-It gives a score which bases the performance per watt of the computer.
+Developed as a part of **Hexathon's Hackathon** for environmental sustainability, this command line application and library is used to benchmark the efficiency of a computer by providing a score which bases the performance per watt of servers and computers, thereby ranking different systems on efficiency.

+The **benchmarking module** consists of **CPU and GPU benchmarking** alongside a **power monitoring module**.
 The score is used as a diagnostic tool to determine whether the efficiency of a computer on reducing voltage or overclocking is increasing.

-## Future Scope

-- Database integration to have a centralized store of average efficiency of a given computer component
-- An interactive GUI for regular users
-- BIOS Level tweaks and auto optimization of parameters
-- Introducing I/O, Memory, HTTP Request, and other benchmarks replicating various loads that servers regularly see